-"When I was 14, I started playing with knives and fire.
+"When I was 14, I started playing with knives and fire and

 This is my "About" page where I'm supposed to tell you about myself and list my experiences and accomplishments.
 I know, I'm boring you just getting you to think about it!
 So I won't .
 Plus, if you want to know that stuff, you can google me.
 But, I will use this page to tell you why I am who I am.

 I grew up in upstate New York's Catskill Mountains, commonly called the "Borscht Belt ".
 At 13 I was washing dishes in a local diner where after a really busy night "busting suds" I realized the prep cooks were having a much better time!
 The next summer I was bumped up to prep cook and realized I was going to be a chef.
 I cut my teeth in the kitchens at the kosher resorts such as The Concord and The Pines Hotel cooking for thousands of guests a day.
 But even with crowds so large personal service ruled the day.
 The Maitre 'd knew every guest by name, favorite table, and how they liked their toast, or whatever particular food demands they might have had.
 And no self-respecting Jew didn't have one!
 There, hospitality was ingrained into my DNA.
 That's still my mentality today.
 Everything is about making the guest not just happy but surprised at how happy they are.